AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-0-sp4.md

 ## Authoring

 - Dragging and dropping an image within a topic in **Author** view causes the image reference to break, leading to data loss.
 (25769)
-- Dragging and dropping a `topicref` in Author view fails to perform the intended operation and removes the `topicref` next to the dragged `topicref`.
+- Dragging and dropping a `topicref` in **Author** view fails to perform the intended operation and removes the `topicref` next to the dragged `topicref`.
 (19460)
-- Failing to close JCR session connections while updating or creating topics caused memory leaks and service downtime.
+- Failing to close JCR session connections while updating or creating topics resulting in memory leaks and service downtime.
 (26282)

 ## Publishing

-- Publishing the Native PDF continues indefinitely, if the dita content has a weblink without having scope='external'.
+- Native PDF publishing continues indefinitely, if the DITA content has a weblink without having scope=`external`.
 (26434)
-- When creating a new baseline with a large number of labels, it causes the loader to fail and prevents the labels from being fetched.
+- When creating a new baseline with a large number of labels, it causes the labels loader to fail and prevents the labels from being fetched.
 (16232)
-- For Native PDF and AEM site publishing, the publishing process is not progressing and times out with the timeout information in the logs.
+- For Native PDF and AEM site publishing, the publishing process does not progress and times out with the timeout information in the logs.
 (26516)